BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Of course, if we only rely on those papers we have to trust an even *higher-order observation*!
 In addition, one can argue that there is no plausible alternative theory apart from the effects humans caused by polluting the planet.

-But if an individual has lost trust in institutions all these efforts will be fruitless.
+But if an individual has lost trust in institutions, all these efforts will be fruitless.
 Therefore, it is so deeply important that our scientific institutions as well as the media defend and improve their reputation.
 Without the trust in *the other*, I see great danger on the horizon, especially if things become increasingly difficult.
 The challenge lies in persuading individuals who harbor skepticism, particularly toward what climate change deniers label as *mainstream science*.

-According to Maturana, convincing someone can only happen when they develop their own system of conviction.
+According to Maturana, convincing someone can only happen when they develop **their own system of conviction**.
 This aspect is especially crucial to consider.
 Therefore, engagement must be respectful.
 It's essential to take the worries, fears, and arguments of deniers seriously, even when they appear unreasonable.
-However, it's important to remember that while we encourage others to develop their convictions, we should also acknowledge our own unique and potentially flawed convictions and remain true to them if we are not convinced otherwise.
+However, it is also important to remember that while we encourage others to develop their convictions, we should also acknowledge our own unique and potentially flawed convictions and remain true to them if we are not convinced otherwise.

 >I think I do it always through stories, never through direct confrontation.
 >Because if you directly confront somebody who's thinking polar opposite to you, they don't really listen.